Southsouth-Galaxy

 While it has made significant strides in fostering solidarity and collaboration among developing countries, the evolving global landscape, marked by increasingly complex challenges, presents a pressing adaptation challenge that threatens its effectiveness and credibility.
 Failure to address these limitations and continue with a “business-as-usual” approach risks undermining the relevance, credibility and potential of SSC to contribute meaningfully to sustainable development in the Global South.
 This report explores how SSC mechanisms can adapt to changing contexts and emerging needs to enhance their effectiveness, concluding with actionable recommendations to strengthen the role of SSC in global development.

-Watch AI generated video on key takeaways on the report
+Watch an AI generated video on key takeaways on the report

 The Advisory Board